JeremyQuek/fast_list-container/README.md

 <br/>

 ## Key Optimizations:
-1) **Cache locality**.
+1) **Memory Continguity**.
 Preallocates enough buffer for up to 1 million nodes contiguously leveraging cache locality in cpu access.
-2) **Cache line buffering**.
+2) **Cache Friendliness**.
 List node structs are designed to be 16 bytes, so each cache line fetches 4 structs
-3) **Prefault pages**.
+3) **Memory Alignment**.
+Aligned alloc is used to ensure the buffer is 64 byte aligned, perfect for cache fetch
+4) **Prefaulted Pages**.
 Pages are prefaulted upon allocation, ensure even faster access time as we can leverage TLB.
-4) **Linked list**.
-Actual list is implemented using memory contiguous free lists with next and prev.
-Supports O(1) random, front and back removal and access.
+5) **Doubly Linked list**.
+Allows O(1) insertion and delete
-5) **Boolean ID Array**.
-Uses an array of boolean fails, each array indexes uses pointer arithmetic on memory to obtain the ith list node after the buffer base.
+6) **Node ID Array**.
+Uses an array of booleans, each index points to an ith slot using only pointer math, no hashing
-6) **Free list**.
-Dynamically append remove nodes to a free vector, allows operations to reuse memory as much as possible while keeping FIFO order.
+7) **Free list**.
+Dynamically append remove nodes to a free vector, allowing to memory reuse while keeping FIFO order.
-7) **Integer** rather than pointers for next/prev.
-Squeezes even less bytes into a node struct.

 <br/>